-INM (INM-CM4) is a GCM developed by the Russian Academy of Sciences.
-It is one of many models used to produce the projections in the IPCC's Fifth Assessment Report.
+INM (INM-CM422) is a GCM developed by the Russian Academy of Sciences.
+It is one of many models used to produce the projections in the IPCC's Fifth Assessment Report.19

-MC1 Dynamic Global Vegetation Model (DGVM) is a computer program that simulates shifts in potential vegetation and the associated biogeochemical and hydrological cycles as a response to shifts in climate.
+MC18 Dynamic Global Vegetation Model (DGVM) is a computer program that simulates shifts in potential vegetation and the associated biogeochemical and hydrological cycles as a response to shifts in climate.
 DGVMs use time series climate data and, given constraints of latitude, topography, and soil characteristics, simulate monthly or daily dynamics of ecosystem processes.
 The MC1 DGVM has a complex fire module that provides output on changes in wildfire extent, biomass consumed by wildfire, and carbon storage in vegetation.
 It was created by scientists at the USDA Forest Service's Pacific Northwest Research Station.

-MIR (MIROC) is a GCM developed by the Center for Climate System Research in Japan.
-It is one of many models used to produce the projections in the IPCC's Third Assessment Report.
-In this report, we used MIROC5 for climate projections and MIROC3.0 for wildfire projections.
+MIR (MIROC23) is a GCM developed by the Center for Climate System Research in Japan.
+It is one of many models used to produce the projections in the IPCC's Third Assessment Report.16 In this report, we used MIROC5 for climate projections and MIROC3.2 for wildfire projections.

 National Climate Assessment (NCA) is a large scale collaborative effort of more than 300 of the nation's leading scientists, guided by a 60-member Federal panel and reviewed by the National Academy of Sciences, to assess the patterns and impacts of climate change on the United States.
 The Global Change Research Program releases a NCA report approximately every 4 years.
-The latest report was released in 2014 and is available at nca2014.globalchange.gov.
-The NCA bases its climate projections on the models and scenarios developed for the IPCC reports.
+The latest report2 was released in 2014 and is available at nca2014.globalchange.gov.
+The NCA bases its climate projections on the models and emissions pathways developed for the IPCC reports.^{16,19} tial climate datasets to reveal short- and long-term climate patterns.

-PRISM Climate Data (www.prism.oregonstate. edu) is a dataset developed by the PRISM Climate Group to provide fine-scale information on historical climate (1895-present).
-The PRISM Climate Group gathers climate observations from a wide range of monitoring networks, applies sophisticated quality control measures, and develops spatial climate datasets to reveal short- and long-term climate patterns.
+PRISM Climate Data^{11,12} (www.prism.oregonstate. edu) is a dataset developed by the PRISM Climate Group to provide fine-scale information on historical climate (1895-present).
+The PRISM Climate Group gathers climate observations from a wide range of monitoring networks, applies sophisticated quality control measures, and develops spa-

-RCP 2.6 is a representative concentration pathway (RCP) that assumes that international socioeconomic conditions develop in a way that results in climate stabilization.
-This RCP was used for projections that were published in the IPCC Fifth Assessment Report from 2014, and assumed that greenhouse gas emissions peak by 2020 due to international collaboration.
+RCP 2.624 is a representative concentration pathway (RCP) that assumes that international socioeconomic conditions develop in a way that results in climate stabilization.
+This RCP was used for projections that were published in the IPCC Fifth Assessment Report19 from 2014, and assumed that greenhouse gas emissions peak by 2020 due to international collaboration.

-RCP 8.5 is a representative concentration pathway (RCP) that assumes continued rise in greenhouse gas emissions throughout this century.
-This RCP was used for projections that were published in the IPCC Fifth Assessment Report from 2014.
+RCP 8.525 is a representative concentration pathway (RCP) that assumes continued rise in greenhouse gas emissions throughout this century.
+This RCP was used for projections that were published in the IPCC Fifth Assessment Report19 from 2014.